manifoldfinance/.github/CODE_OF_CONDUCT.md

 A well-actually happens when someone says something that's almost - but not entirely - correct, and you say, "well, actually…" and then give a minor correction.
 This is especially annoying when the correction has no bearing on the actual conversation.
 This doesn't mean we are not  about truth-seeking or that we don't care about being precise. **Almost all well-actually's in our experience are about grandstanding, not truth-seeking.** Moreover it points to a need for attention seeking, which is not a healthy behavior in general.

 #### No back-seat driving[^11]
-If you overhear people working through a problem, you shouldn't intermittently lob advice in chat, on issues, etc. This can lead to the "too many cooks" problem, but more important, **it can be rude and disruptive to half-participate in a conversation.** This isn't to say you shouldn't help, offer advice, or join conversations.
+If you overhear people working through a problem, you shouldn't intermittently lob advice in chat, on issues, etc. This can lead to the "too many cooks" problem, but more importantly, **it can be rude and disruptive to half-participate in a conversation.** This isn't to say you shouldn't help, offer advice, or join conversations.
 On the contrary, we encourage all those things.
 Rather, **it just means that when you want to help out or work with others, you should fully engage and not just butt in sporadically.**

 ### Why have social rules?

 These rules are designed to help all of us build a pleasant, productive, and robust community.
-Part of being a credible neutral environment is having a baseline of interactions so that the environment does not introduce undesirable effects (social, political, drama, etc.)
+Part of being a credible, neutral environment is having a baseline of interactions so that the environment does not introduce undesirable effects (social, political, drama, etc.)

 ## Coding Dogma